For fast acquisition of targets and an easy use sighting system with your AR15, you can’t beat a red dot sight.

 The dot pattern (AKA the reticle) is largely personal preference.
 Most sights have a dot (hence the name red dot), but you can also get reticles shaped like crosshairs, or many other patterns, such as a circle with a dot.
 Some sights have adjustable reticles and allow you to quickly switch between different reticle styles.

 The last main choice is the Color Of The Dot.

 Wait – it’s a red dot sight so the dot is going to be red, right?

 Not necessarily - green and blue are also available.
 From our experience, Red Is The Best All-Around Color, and green could be easier seen in bright conditions (this is because green is at the center of the visible spectrum).
 It’s best to try a couple of different sights and see what you prefer.

 For a sight that works well on shorter-range shooting (less than 300 yards), the red dot sight can be a great choice.
 They typically weigh less than a scope and are much better for quick target acquisition.
 Also, there will be no “tube effect” that is typical with a scope (due to the varying eye relief on scopes).
 Basically, a red dot is much simpler to use but lacks the magnification of a scope.
 Another major advantage to a non-magnified red dot is the ability to shoot with both eyes open.
 This enhances your situational awareness and prevents “tunnel vision”.

-If you want some magnification, one option is to get a flip-up magnifier that goes behind your red dot.
-This allows you to quickly magnify your red dot for long distance shots.
+If you want some magnification, one option is to get a flip-to-side magnifier that goes behind your red dot.
+This allows you to flip the magnifier to quickly magnify your red dot for long distance shots.
 Despite that added weight, this is a versatile option that is worth looking into.
 Some red dot sights are available in a kit that includes the magnifier, like the Magnified Red Dot Kit pictured below.